charlielor/blt2/docs/developerGuide.md

 });
 ```
+Here, depending on the data attributes of the button, using $.ajax, enable or disable the selected Receiver.
+The call is to a route defined in the Receiver API controller and, depending on the route, either enables or disables the Receiver.
+More on this in the [API](#api) section.

+Most of the JS files are commented thoroughly and should be follow-able.

 **Any changes to these .js files require them to be compiled into a single file, BLT2.js, by using ```$php bin/console assetic:dump```.**

 ## <a name="api"></a>API